 - Pneumatic systems offer smoother, quicker adjustments with less effort.

+- One-time adjustable options are best for minimal changes.
 The ease of operation is critical; if adjusting the desk feels like a chore, you might be less inclined to utilize its full ergonomic benefits.

 Look for Space-Saving Features